 My boys!
-I have 4 boys under 8, two of whom were diagnosed with T1D at 12 and 14 months old.
+I have four boys under 8, two of whom were diagnosed with type 1 diabetes (T1D) at 12 and 14 months old.
 I was diagnosed when I was 12 and I wanted to show my kiddos that they could accomplish ANYTHING they put their mind to.

 What’s in your diabetes management toolkit?

 Support from my diabestie and her little guy who also has T1D, as much technology as we can get (Omnipod and Dexcom G6 are the most important, life-changing valuable things I’ve ever started as a T1D).
-Support from my hubby who handles all the overnight bg checks, watches all 3 of our blood sugars on his phone nonstop and encourages us to do anything we can to change type one into type none!
+Support from my hubby who handles all the overnight blood glucose (BG) checks, watches all three of our blood sugars on his phone nonstop and encourages us to do anything we can to change type one into type none!

 I never go on a run without …

 Dexcom G6, 25-50 carbs of Tailwind (depending on the length of run), my phone, chapstick, headphones, Omnipod PDM, 24 carbs of backup GU and sunglasses.